Xerox (XRX) Q2 2017 Results - Earnings Call Transcript

 Jennifer Horsley - Xerox Corp.

 Thanks, Jeff.
-Before we get to your questions for Jeff and Bill, let me point out that we have a number of supplemental slides at the end of our deck, which provide more financial details to support today's presentation and complement our prepared remarks.
+Before we get to your questions for Jeff and Bill, let me point out that we have a number of supplemental slides at the end of our deck which provide more financial details to support today's presentation and complement our prepared remarks.
 For the Q&A, I would ask participants to limit follow-on and multi-part questions so we can get to everyone.
 At the end of our Q&A session, I will turn it back to Jeff for closing comments.
 Operator, please open the line for questions now.

 Question-and-Answer Session